kbasaran/wireplumber-audio-switcher/README.md

 The script will look for devices that contain all the defined keywords and switch to those devices.

 ## Audio hints
 The tool plays audio hints to clarify if the switch was successful.
-First two notes for the sink (play device), then two notes for the source (record device).
+First two notes for the sink and then two notes for the source will be played.

 ### Sink notes
 The script will play an E4 note on the old device first.
 As for second note,